-A total of \$653,995 was expended for the Attorney Services Division (excluding Office of Bar Admissions which is funded separately) in Fiscal Year 2017.
-These moneys, which represent 7.29 percent of total fund expenditures, supported the Office of Attorney Services (\$555,331), the Commission on Certification of Attorneys as Specialists (\$110), the Commission on

-Professionalism (\$19,998), and the Board on the Unauthorized Practice of Law (\$4,212).
-Further, \$74,344 was expended on reimbursement of expenses related to investigation and prosecution of unauthorized practice of law matters.
+A total of \$1,156,644 was expended for the Attorney Services Division (excluding Office of Bar Admissions which is funded separately) in Fiscal Year 2018.
+These moneys, which represent 12.01% of total fund expenditures, supported the Office of Attorney Services (\$1,018,443), the Commission on Certification of Attorneys as Specialists (\$1,527), the Commission on Professionalism (\$104,704), and the Board on the Unauthorized Practice of Law (\$6,468).
+Further, \$25,502 was expended on reimbursement of expenses related to investigation and prosecution of unauthorized practice of law matters.
+Commencing in FY 2018, compensation for four positions in the Office of Attorney Services were moved from the General Revenue Fund to the Attorney Services Fund.
+This transfer represents the majority of the increase in sums expended from Fiscal Year 2017 supporting the Office of Attorney Services and the Commission on Professionalism.